celiason/celiason.github.io/2-publications.md

 ---

+### 2021

+__Eliason CM__, McCullough J, Andersen MJ, Hackett SJ.
+In press.
+Accelerated brain shape evolution is associated with rapid diversification in an avian radiation. _The American Naturalist_.

+---

 ### 2020

 __Eliason CM__, Straker L, Jung S, Hackett SJ.
 Morphological innovation and biomechanical diversity in plunge-diving birds.
 In press at _Evolution_.